 People change, and you may no longer feel that your spouse is the same person that you married.
 In this case, you may want to consider getting a divorce.

-If you are, you should look into your divorce options as one possibility.
+If you are having regrets about your marriage, you should look into your divorce options as one possibility.